deeesolis/deeesolis.github.io/bio.md

 ## Deana Solis
 is the youngest daughter of Filipino immigrants and the mom of a biracial son.
-She and her spouse love to cook for one another, take on small renovation projects, and spend time kayaking and paddle-boarding on the Columbia River in the summer.
+She and her spouse love to cook together, tag team a diy renovation project, and when the weather is right, kayak or paddle-board on the Columbia River near their home in Vancouver, Washington.

+Born in Los Angeles, California, Deana attended public schools from grades K-12 and played on baseball, softball and volleyball teams throughout.
+She later studied at a community college and state universities in three states, earning her bachelor’s degree in humanities and a graduate business degree.
+Though she continues developing her expertise with industry and technical certifications, Deana reflects often on the early, nontechnical jobs that don’t appear on her Linked In profile.
+They taught her how to move out of her comfort zone as an introvert.

 ## professional nerd